-Lightly sweet-and-salty and FULL of crunchy clusters, you'll love this easy peanut butter granola recipe.
-Healthier than most, it contains no refined sugar or oil, and you need just 6 ingredients and 35 minutes to make a batch!
+Lightly sweet-and-salty and FULL of crunchy clusters, you'll love this easy vegan peanut butter granola.
+Healthier than most, it's made without refined sugar or oil, and you only need 6 ingredients and 35 minutes to make a batch!

 Why You'll Love It

-We're pretty picky about granola in this house, and this peanut butter version is right up there at the top of our list, along with Crunchy Almond Granola and Ginger-Turmeric Granola (both also oil-free).
+We're pretty picky about granola in our house, and this peanut butter granola is right up there at the top of our list along with Crunchy Almond Granola and Ginger-Turmeric Granola (both also oil-free).

-Not too sweet or heavy and perfect as a snack or for breakfast!
+This peanut butter granola isn't too sweet or heavy and is great as a snack or for breakfast!

 The only ingredient in this granola that might be a bit tricky to find is brown rice syrup.
-But if you really want extra crunchy and cluster-y granola, it's worth it to hunt down a bottle (or several)!
+But if you really want extra crunchy and cluster-y granola, it's worth it to hunt down a bottle.

 Here are a few more ways to use brown rice syrup:

 This is about as easy as granola gets.
-There's no need to warm the syrups on the stove first, although you can if you want to.
+There's no need to warm the syrups on the stove, although you can if you want to.
 Here's how I usually do it:

 - Preheat the oven to 310 degrees F, and line a large baking sheet with parchment or a silicone mat.
 In a mixing bowl whisk together the wet ingredients.
 Warm in the microwave for about 20 seconds.
 This softens the brown rice syrup and makes it easier to stir.
 Add the rolled oats and peanuts and mix well.

 - Spread on the prepared pan.
-It's okay that the granola overlaps quite a bit in some areas.
+It's okay for the granola to overlap quite a bit in some areas.
 This is what creates thick clusters.
 Bake for 20 minutes, then carefully stir and spread out again.
 Bake for another 8 to 12 minutes.

 - Let the granola cool for 10 to 15 minutes before breaking into clusters.

-The granola will continue to crisp up as it cools, so don't let it trick you into thinking it isn't done when you remove it from the oven.
+The granola will continue to crisp up as it cools, so don't be fooled into thinking it isn't done when you first remove it from the oven.

-This recipe has the same amount of sweetener as my other granola recipes but less dry ingredients.
-This means it's really important to keep an eye on the underside of the granola in the last few minutes of baking.
-It can go from golden to burnt fairly quickly.
+This recipe has the same amount of sweetener as my other granola recipes but slightly less dry ingredients.
+Because of this it's important to keep an eye on the underside of the granola in the last few minutes of baking.
+Granola can go from golden to burnt fairly quickly.

-Sunbutter and tahini make excellent nut-free granola if you feel like a peanut-free treat!
+Sunbutter and tahini make excellent nut-free granola if you prefer a peanut-free treat!

 - 3 tablespoons maple syrup